 Root Cause Analysis

 The root cause is similar to Log4Shell.
 Passing unfiltered URLs to the javax.naming.Context.lookup function which contains remote codebase loading.
 Specifically, the org.h2.util.JdbcUtils.getConnection method takes a driver class name and database URL as parameters.
-Suppose the driver’s class is assignable to the javax.naming.Context class, the method instantiates an object from it and calls its lookup method:
+Suppose the driver’s class CVE-2021-42392 is assignable to the javax.naming.Context class, the method instantiates an object from it and calls its lookup method:

 else if (javax.naming.Context.class.isAssignableFrom(d)) { // JNDI context Context context = (Context) d.getDeclaredConstructor().newInstance(); DataSource ds = (DataSource) context.lookup(url); if (StringUtils.isNullOrEmpty(user) && StringUtils.isNullOrEmpty(password)) { return ds.getConnection(); } return ds.getConnection(user, password); }